Cap-go/capgo/src/pages/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 next_blog: ''

 ---
-Greetings Capacitor Community, today I'll be helping you setup Capacitor-updater into your app.
+Greetings Capacitor Community, today I'll be helping you set up Capacitor-updater into your app.
 So that you can do seamless releases.

 # What is Capacitor-updater?

 Capacitor-updater a technology that helps in the delivery of app updates and improvements to the end users instantly.

-This is especially great if you want to do critical bug fixes and deliver instantly without going through the app store reviews.
+This is especially great if you want to do critical bug fixes and deliver instantly without going through the App Store reviews.

 You can think of it as "web-like" agility of side-loading updates as soon as they are available.